 What to consider before hiring an employee

-- Make sure all staff involved in the recruitment process have had equal opportunities training (and they continue to receive it while working for the business).
+- Make sure all staff involved in the employee hiring process have had equal opportunities training (and they continue to receive it while working for the business).

 - a job description which sets out the title and main purpose of the job, the place of the job holder within the business and the main tasks or responsibilities of the post.

-- Ensure that none of the requirements in either document discriminates against any groups of employees.
-In particular, consider whether any requirements for specific qualifications, working hours or times, travel, age ranges or dress are necessary for the job in question.
+- Ensure that none of the hiring requirements in either document discriminates against any groups of employees.
+In particular, consider whether any requirements for specific qualifications - working hours or times, travel, age ranges, or dressing - are necessary for the job in question.

 - Consider whether the job needs to be full-time or whether it is open to part-time, home working, flexible working or job sharing.
-If a business specifies that the job is full-time, it may need to be able to justify its decision.
+If a business specifies that a job is full-time, it may need to be able to justify its decision when hiring staff.

-- Decide whether the job should be advertised internally, externally or both.
+- Decide whether the job you’re hiring for should be advertised internally, externally, or both.